This Button Patterns Activity is super easy to set up and is wonderful for kids development.

-This will surely be a hit with the kids…and you because it takes, literally, 5 minutes to set up!
+This activity will surely be a hit with your kids (and you) because it takes, literally, 5 minutes to set up!
 Keep reading to see the amazing list of areas of development kids are improving with this activity!

 RELATED: Pipecleaner Designs Activity

 All activities should be supervised by an adult.
 This post contains affiliate links- this just means I earn a small commission if you purchase via links below, no extra cost to you!
 Read our disclosure policy here.